awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

 # Working with OpsItems<a name="OpsCenter-working-with-OpsItems"></a>

-This section describes how to configure the options available in an OpsItem\.
+This section describes how to configure the options available in an AWS Systems Manager OpsItem\.
 For information about creating OpsItems, see [Creating OpsItems](OpsCenter-creating-OpsItems.md)\.

 **Topics**
 + [Working with related resources](#OpsCenter-working-with-OpsItems-related-resources)